Fehniix/req-mq-api/README.md

 // Output: 9999 bars of chocolate to you!
 ```

+## Tests

+To run tests without debug logs:
+`npm test`

+To run tests with debug logs:
+`npm run test-debug`

+## Debug Logs

+The available debug (npm debug package) namespaces are:

+- superrequestable (logs registrations)
+- superrequestable:requestable (logs decorator registrations)
+- superrequestable:client (logs requests to the server service)

+You can enable all logs by setting the `DEBUG` environment variable to `superrequestable,superrequestable:*`:

+`> export DEBUG=superrequestable,superrequestable:*`

 ## Current Limitations

 - Any method belonging to different classes with the same name cannot be both `requestable`-decorated, as they would both refer to the same, last-registered, method.